|

 Punto Banco is a close relative of the

-more famous game Baccarat, which also has an off-shoot known as Chemin de fer.
+more famous game Baccarat, which also has off-shoots known as Chemin de fer and

-Begin With This game is unusual in that it can be played on two
+To Begin With This game is unusual in that it can be

-types of table.
-One is the conventional Blackjack style table with a single
+played on two types of table.
+One is the conventional Blackjack style table

 provincial casinos that opt to spread this game.
 The big London casinos